Generic Name: abiraterone (A bir A te rone)

 Abiraterone tablets should not be handled by a woman who is pregnant or who may become pregnant.
 This medicine can harm an unborn baby or cause birth defects.

-You should not use abiraterone if you are allergic to it, or if you have:
+You should not use abiraterone if you are allergic to it, or if you have ever had:

 severe liver disease.